 The financial services industry in the United States is highly concentrated, with a small number of large financial institutions holding a majority of total assets held by all U.S. financial institutions.
 Because a portion of Yodlee's business is targeted at this industry and Yodlee's largest customers include 11 of the 20 largest banks in the United States (based on total assets as of December 31, 2014), a significant portion of Yodlee's revenue is concentrated among a small number of these large financial institution customers.
 As a percentage of total revenue, revenue derived from Yodlee's three largest customers, as a group, was approximately 21.0% and 25.6% during the six months ended June 30, 2015 and 2014, respectively and approximately 25.4%, 32.2% and 31% during the years ended December 31, 2014, 2013 and 2012, respectively.
-Although Yodlee's revenue is beginning to become less concentrated among is largest customers and broadening across Yodlee's FI and YI customer base, Yodlee anticipates that revenue from a small group of customers will continue to account for a significant portion of Yodlee's revenue in future periods.
-It would be difficult to replace any of Yodlee's largest customers or the revenue derived from such customers, and could weaken Yodlee's negotiating position with respect to remaining and prospective customers.
+Although Yodlee's revenue is beginning to become less concentrated among its largest customers and broadening across Yodlee's FI and YI customer base, Yodlee anticipates that revenue from a small group of customers will continue to account for a significant portion of Yodlee's revenue in future periods.
+It would be difficult to replace any of Yodlee's largest customers or the revenue derived from such customers.
+In addition, any publicity associated with the loss of any of Yodlee's largest customers could harm Yodlee's reputation, making it more difficult to attract and retain other large customers, and could weaken Yodlee's negotiating position with respect to remaining and prospective customers.